 Copper compounds are used as a colorant in many glazes.
-For example, copper carbonate (CuCO3) and copper oxide (CuO) can be used to produce shades of green, turquoise, or even red.
+For example, copper carbonate ($CuCO_3$) and copper oxide (CuO) can be used to produce shades of green, turquoise, or even red.
 The color of the glaze after firing depends on what other compounds are present in the glaze, and whether the ceramics are fired under an oxidative or reductive atmosphere.
 A reductive atmosphere is created when air is prevented from entering the kiln or fuel is added in excess.
 This reduces the amount of oxygen available to react with the glaze and clay.
 An oxidative atmosphere is created using the opposite conditions, when a lot of air is allowed to enter the kiln or a minimum amount of fuel is added.

 Using the fume hood

 Using a hot plate

 Laboratory Decanting liquid

 Quantitative transfer

 Using a casserole dish

+Oxidation-reduction reactions

+Concentual Single replacement reactions

-Conceptual Oxidation-reduction reactions
+Conceptual Double replacement reactions

+Precipitation reactions

 Balancing chemical equations

 Data Analysis Identifying oxidized and reduced elements

 Calculating percent yield